NelsonKamau/Unsupervised-Anomaly-Detection/README.md

 # Unsupervised-Anomaly-Detection
+I wanted to try a few of these techniques to better understand them.
+I searched an interesting dataset on Kaggle about anomaly detection with simple exemples.
+I choose one exemple of NAB datasets (thanks for this datasets) and I implemented a few of these algorithms.
 The goal of this Notebook is just to implement these techniques and understand there main caracteristics.